 ToC remains a valuable method of conducting evaluations of different project types and organizations.

-Monitoring questions help focus your evaluation efforts on critical concerns by helping choose the indicators that will be most helpful.
+Monitoring questions help focus your evaluation efforts on critical concerns by helping you choose the most helpful indicators.

-An example of monitoring questions is “What must we know to manage grant-making focused on the specific outcome achievement?
+An example of a monitoring question is, “What must we know to manage grant-making focused on the specific outcome achievement?”

 Success should be understood beyond the point of knowing ‘what works.’

 If you scale an intervention blindly, it will backfire.
-Therefore, monitoring and evaluation help collect sufficient understanding and knowledge to predict with confidence how a particular initiative will work in different situations or if there is a need to adjust it to achieve similar or better results.
+Therefore, monitoring and evaluation help collect sufficient understanding and knowledge to predict with confidence how a particular initiative will work in different situations or if it needs to be adjusted to achieve similar or better results.

-Also, there is a need to combine that with evidence from studies and reports to build a stronger case of what’s happening, how it’s happening, and how the context influences the initiative.
+Also, that information needs to be combined with evidence from studies and reports to build a stronger case for what’s happening, how it’s happening, and how the context influences the initiative.

 A ToC-based monitoring and evaluation system should be designed in a participatory manner, just like the development of ToC.
 For instance, grant managers can select the outcomes that interest them the most in their decision-making.